IsaiGalarza/Ana-React-Test/README.md

 node version for project
   v17.3.1

-There is MockData for endpoints in src/Assets/MockData.json
+There is Mock data for endpoints in src/Assets/MockData.json

  - Mock data for getting Dapps by Categories "Caategories" object